 Day 1: Explore Downtown Portland

-First stop of course, Voodoo Donuts!
+First stop, of course, is Voodoo Donuts!
+This famous donut shop has boomed on social media, known for their crazy combination of donuts.
+There are now locations all over the USA, but this quirky donut shop started in downtown Portland.
 The amount of crazy combinations this place has keeps the locals and tourists coming back for more!

 Next up, head over to Powell’s Bookstore, located less than a ten minute walk from Voodoo donuts.
 This three-story bookstore is the perfect place to pick up some souvenirs for back home!
 So many locals come here, grab a book and spend the day in the coffee shop that’s inside.